 Most of the active volcanoes on Earth are located underwater, formed when magma from deep within the crust rises to the seafloor.
-Cooling of the magma can create hydrothermal vents, where superheated and chemical-rich water that spews upward, similar to geysers on land.
+Cooling of the magma can create hydrothermal vents, where superheated and chemical-rich water spews upward, similar to geysers on land.
 Despite being in areas with no light for sunlight-driven food production, vent sites often support diverse communities of animals that have adapted to produce food using chemical energy, via a process known as chemosynthesis.

 Choose from the sections below to further explore ocean exploration education resources on hydrothermal vents and volcanoes.